What are the Best Resistance Training Exercises For Older Adults?

 You are currently viewing What are the Best Resistance Training Exercises For Older Adults?

-Increasingly, public health guidelines are including resistance (strength) training as a recommended form of exercise for older adults.
+Public health guidelines now include resistance (strength) training as a recommended form of exercise for older adults.
 This is because of a number of health and lifestyle benefits, including to prevent and reduce the age-related loss of muscle mass and strength.

 However, to gain muscle strength effectively and efficiently, older adults need specific training programmes with carefully selected exercises, which specify frequency and intensity.
 The programme must be appropriate and challenging.